We don't just talk cars ... we teach how to buy them.

 All in all, we think the Accord Coupe makes a solid choice as a used car purchase for those seeking sportiness and reliability while not doing much damage at the pump.

-There are actually several different ways to buy a used Accord Coupe at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Accord Coupe at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.